Data Source Overview

 - Allocation status - whether a number range is allocated, quarantined, or available

-This public data is refreshed periodically and supplements community reports with structural telecommunications context.
+This public data supplements community reports with structural telecommunications context.
 Allocation records reflect number range assignments, not subscriber-level usage.
-They do not confirm caller identity or current ownership — see Number Classification System for the allocation vs. ownership distinction.
+They do not confirm caller identity or current ownership - see Number Classification System for the allocation vs. ownership distinction.

 Cross-Referencing Approach